 The possibilities are endless and we need your help!

 Welcome Vinnie!
-As you might have read on our recent Go Fund Me update, Vinnie is the newest arrival.
-Our special mate, a former race horse, is settling in with the Calan mob after suffering an attack by horses much larger than him at an agistment property.
+As you might have read on one of our Go Fund Me updates, our special mate, Vinnie, a former race horse, is settling in with the Calan mob after suffering an attack by horses much larger than him at an agistment property.
 He's a soft, sweet boy and we think will become Omar's new mate.
-Vinnie's story is now on our Horses page- last photo.
+Vinnie's story is on our Horses page.
 G'day!

 We could not do this without the many people who have stepped up to help.
 A lovely woman from Queensland named Pauline Long donated the gear from her dear horse who passed away.
 It says heaps about this beautiful human who through great loss of their friend, has thought of the horses here at the sanctuary.
 We cannot thank Pauline enough for her kindness in donating bot knives, rope halters, brushes and a first aid kit- all much needed, so that our horses can benefit in ways that ensure they live a comfortable life here at CHS!